Hearwindsaying/Colvillea/README.md

 These could be downloaded from NVIDIA and you may also need a decent GPU driver.
 Check out OptiX release notes from the version you would use.

 *Note that Maxwell architectures GPU should work with OptiX 7 but they are deprecated by CUDA 11*.

+### Miscellaneous Dependencies
+ * doxygen

+Doxygen could be used to generate documents.
+Please refer to `\docs\doxyfile` for doxygen inputs.
+Note that we should add doxygen to continuous integration and hosting API documents in the future.

 ## References
 [NVIDIA OptiX](https://developer.nvidia.com/optix)